1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 4. 1964 DDO FS-101

-The 1964 Doubled Die Obverse FS-101 resulted from misalignment during the hubbing process when multiple impressions were applied to the working die with slight rotational or lateral shifts.
+The 1964 Doubled Die Obverse (DDO) FS-101 resulted from misalignment during the hubbing process when multiple impressions were applied to the working die with slight rotational or lateral shifts.
 This created visible doubling on various design elements across the coin’s obverse.

-The most prominent doubling appears on the date “1964,” where the numerals display clear separation and notching particularly visible on the upper portions of the digits.
-Additional doubling can be observed in the motto “IN GOD WE TRUST” and the word “LIBERTY,” with letters showing doubled serifs and thickened edges under magnification.
+The most prominent doubling appears on the date “1964,” where numerals display clear separation and notching ā particularly visible on the upper portions of the digits.
+Additional doubling can be observed in “IN GOD WE TRUST” and “LIBERTY,” with letters showing doubled serifs and thickened edges under magnification.

-The 1964 DDO FS-101 price guidance for proof specimens ranges from $210 for PR65+ examples to $350 for PR66, $550 for PR67, and $1,050 for PR68 grades.
+The FS-101 designation identifies this as a recognized die variety in the Fivaz-Stanton reference system (also called the Cherrypickers’ Guide), distinguishing it from less significant doubled dies or worthless mechanical doubling.
+This variety exists primarily for proof specimens.
+Price guidance ranges from $210 for PR65+ to $350 for PR66, $550 for PR67, and $1,050 for PR68.
 The auction record for this variety stands at $1,100, achieved by a PR68 example sold in July 2019.

 1964 DDO FS-101 Dime Price/Grade Chart